The recent popularity of Netflix’s 13 Reasons Why has started an unprecedented conversation about mental health and suicide in pop culture.

-But tonight on the ABC, a particularly powerful (and timely) episode of You Can’t Ask That airs at 9pm.
+But earlier this year on the ABC, a particularly powerful (and timely) episode of You Can’t Ask That aired.

-The show, which is in its second season, aims to lift the lid on difficult conversations by asking misunderstood Australians the questions we’ve always wanted to ask.
+The show, which was then in its second season, aims to lift the lid on difficult conversations by asking misunderstood Australians the questions we’ve always wanted to ask.
 The questions are anonymous – and are therefore posed without the reverent, politically correct filter we would usually adopt.

-Tonight’s demographic is suicide-attempt survivors, and they’re asked everything from ‘why are you still alive?’ to ‘do you think what you did was selfish?’
+The demographic for this particular episode is suicide-attempt survivors, and they’re asked everything from ‘why are you still alive?’ to ‘do you think what you did was selfish?’